Sohl-Dickstein/LAHMC/README.md

 > Hamiltonian Monte Carlo Without Detailed Balance.<br>
 > International Conference on Machine Learning.
 2014

 Code reproducing Figure 2 and Table 1 of the paper, and demonstrating usage of the sampler, can be found in *python/generate_figure_2.py* and *matlab/generate_figure_2.m*.
+(The exact plots appearing in the paper were generated using the MATLAB version of the code.)